Why study in Canada?

 - Just for Laughs comedy Festival in Montreal

 Canada has been consistently ranked as one of the safest nations in the world.
-In the 2018, the Global Peace Index*** listed it as the sixth peaceful country in the world.
+In 2018, the Global Peace Index*, listed Canada as the sixth peaceful country across the globe.
 As international student, you’ll enjoy the same rights as any other Canadian.
-Living in Canada brings along a peaceful society that lets you live happy and safe.

-Although Canada is an affordable option, managing the overall cost of studying and living may require some dedicated planning.
-But thanks to its special regulations, international students are given the opportunity to work for up to 20 hours every week during their semesters and full-time during their summer and winter breaks.
-If you work on-campus or as an intern in any company, you do not require any additional work permit as your study permit would be enough to help you attain a part time job.
+Thanks to its special regulations, Canada provides all its international students with an opportunity to work for up to 20 hours every week during their semesters and full-time during the summer and winter breaks.
+To work on-campus or as an intern in any company, you would not require any additional work permit as your study permit is enough to help you find a part time job.

-Every institution in Canada boasts of diversity and a vibrant environment.
-You can expect events, fests, and other happening activities being conducted from time to time.
-It leads to a happy and lively environment for all the students, helps you network and meet new people and even keeps the homesickness away.
+At all Canadian campuses you can expect events, fests, and other activities being conducted all through the year.
+This creates a happy and lively environment for all the students, helps you network and meet new people besides keeping the homesickness away.

 Fun facts about Canada